Help, I Have a Missing Dog

-Try writing big red letters on poster "CHILD'S BELOVED PET" -- Maybe you'll tug at someone's heartstrings if they think the dog belongs to a child.
-Place the posters in markets, drug stores and banks.
+Try writing big red letters on the poster "CHILD'S BELOVED PET".
+Maybe you'll tug at someone's heartstrings if they think the dog belongs to a child.
+Place the posters in markets, drug stores, and banks.

 Contact Area Veterinarians

-Mail flyers to all local vets (within 30 minutes driving distance).
+Mail flyers to all local vets (within 30-minute driving distance).

 Visit shelters daily in person.
 Don't just call, often a dog is misrepresented as a different breed altogether, ask to see ALL animals, including the ones in the back awaiting euthanization.